camunda/camunda-docs/docs/self-managed/optimize-deployment/optimize-explained/import-guide.md

 Full aggregation of the data is performed by a dedicated `ImportJobExecutor` for each entity type, which waits for `ImportJob` instances to be added to the execution queue.
 As soon as a job is in the queue, the executor:

-- polls the job with the new Optimize entities
+- Polls the job with the new Optimize entities
-- persists the new entities to Elasticsearch.
+- Persists the new entities to Elasticsearch

 The data from the engine and Optimize do not have a one-to-one relationship, i.e., one entity type in Optimize may consist of data aggregated from different data types of the engine.
 For example, the historic process instance is first mapped to an Optimize `ProcessInstance`.
 However, for the heatmap analysis it is also necessary for `ProcessInstance` to contain all activities that were executed in the process instance.

-Therefore, the Optimize `ProcessInstance` is an aggregation of the engine's historic process instance and other related data: historic activity instance data, User Task data, and variable data are all [nested documents](https://www.elastic.co/guide/en/elasticsearch/reference/current/nested.html) within Optimize's `ProcessInstance` representation.
+Therefore, the Optimize `ProcessInstance` is an aggregation of the engine's historic process instance and other related data: historic activity instance data, user task data, and variable data are all [nested documents](https://www.elastic.co/guide/en/elasticsearch/reference/current/nested.html) within Optimize's `ProcessInstance` representation.

 :::note
 Optimize uses [nested documents](https://www.elastic.co/guide/en/elasticsearch/reference/current/nested.html), the above mentioned data is an example of documents that are nested within Optimize's `ProcessInstance` index.

-Elasticsearch applies retrictions regarding how many objects can be nested within one document.
+Elasticsearch applies restrictions regarding how many objects can be nested within one document.
 If your data includes too many nested documents, you may experience import failures.
 To avoid this, you can temporarily increase the nested object limit in Optimize's [index configuration](./../setup/configuration.md/#index-settings).
-Please note that this might cause memory errors.
+Note that this might cause memory errors.
 :::

 Import executions per engine entity are actually independent from another.
 Each follows a [producer-consumer-pattern](https://dzone.com/articles/producer-consumer-pattern), where the type specific `ImportService` is the single producer and a dedicated single `ImportJobExecutor` is the consumer of its import jobs, decoupled by a queue.
 So, both are executed in different threads.
 To adjust the processing speed of the executor, the queue size and the number of threads that process the import jobs can be configured: